folio-org/mod-authtoken/README.md

 * /refresh - This endpoint takes a valid refresh token and returns a new access token.
 It accepts a POST of a JSON object, with required field _refreshToken_ that contains the refresh token.
 It returns a new access token inside of a JSON object (response code 201), contained in a field called _token_.

+The expiration time is hard-coded:

+* 10 minutes for access tokens
+* 24 hours for refresh tokens

+[MODAT-65](https://issues.folio.org/browse/MODAT-65) will make it configurable.

 # Command Line Options/System Properties

 mod-authtoken supports a number of command line options as system properties, set by passing `-D<property.name>=<value>` to the jar when loading.